-The Index of Economic Freedom takes a broad and comprehensive view of country performance, measuring 10 separate areas of economic freedom.
+The Index of Economic Freedom takes a broad and comprehensive view of economic freedom, measuring country performance in 10 separate areas.
 Some of the aspects of economic freedom that are evaluated are concerned with a country's interactions with the rest of the world-for example, the extent of an economy's openness to global investment or trade.
 Most, however, focus on policies within a country, assessing the liberty of individuals to use their labor or finances without undue restraint and government interference.

-Each of the economic freedoms plays a vital role in developing and sustaining personal and national prosperity.
+Each of the measured aspects of economic freedom plays a vital role in developing and sustaining personal and national prosperity.
 All are complementary in their impact, however, and progress in one area is often likely to reinforce or even inspire progress in another.
 Similarly, repressed economic freedom in one area-respect for property rights, for example-may make it much more difficult to achieve high levels of freedom in other categories.